A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Results

 where for simplicity we assume the interaction on both sites of the two-band model to be identical, with $w_0=3$, and the interband interaction $w_1=1$.
 Additionally, the intersite hopping and the interband hopping strengths are two distinct and independently tunable values.
 The fragments are taken here as the interacting two-orbital chunks.
 To reduce the number of required input parameters of the DNN, thus reducing the number of required training data, we fixed $t_{\text{interband}}$ to 1.
 In addition, we focused on intersite hoppings between 0 and 1, as for those the fragments are the dominant units in the mean-field solution leading to a single-body Hamiltonian where the hopping terms between bath and fragment have a clear and fixed dependence on one-another.
 This can be exploited in the DNN-functional by defining a new variable which is the combination of these hopping terms.
 While this reduces the universality of the DNN-functional, such simplification can be used in many systems.
 As an example, a $(\text{H}_2)_2$ combination of two $\text{H}_2$ molecules does have the same mean-field 1-RDM for any distance leading to the same projection onto the embedding Hamiltonian.

-In Fig.~\ref{fig:TwoBandFermiHubbardQCData_reducedVariationality}, we can clearly see a markedly improved accuracy over the RHF result, which is the starting point for the FT-DMET scheme.
+In Fig.~\ref{fig:TwoBandFermiHubbardQCData_reducedVariationality}, we show a markedly improved accuracy over the RHF result, which is the starting point for the FT-DMET scheme.
 The result for small intersite hoppings (here $t_{\text{intersite}}=0.1$) is particularly accurate as, in such case, the fragments serve as a particularly good approximation for the whole system.
 For larger intersite hoppings, some of the information encoded in the entanglement between the fragments is inevitably lost.
 However, the results are still promising considering the low computational effort compared to the FCI calculation for the longer chains.
 The proposed FT-DMET scheme would be entirely capable of describing larger systems without drastic increase the computational complexity.
 The computational time between the different FT-DMET results is only changing marginally.
 Nevertheless, the minimization process of Eq.~\eqref{equ:FTDMETMinimizationWithDNN} is faster for the more localized examples, as the particle number distribution in the bath is heavily focused on one of the two sites.
+We would like to emphasize that the here learned functional is only applicable to one specific type of interaction term.
+This could be extended using mean field correction of the interaction energy.